 Despite being a dedicated design, the Romer-G switches have not been as well received as it should have been.
-In particular, the tactile feedback is fairly indistinct.
+In particular, the tactile feedback of the original design fairly indistinct.
 The damping was removed with later models, as that too seems to not have been sufficiently appreciated.
+The later undamped tactile versions have a distinctly higher level of tactility, although still less than Cherry MX Brown.
 No versions presently provide audible feedback.

 B3KL series follows B3K and reduces the switch design to a much smaller size, and adds the missing click feedback.
 Hardware Canucks reported, from their tour of the Omron B3KL production, that re-engineering B3K to offer click feedback would be difficult and expensive, which is why B3KL was designed from the outset to be a click type, such that the click feedback can simply be removed for customers who would prefer not to have it.